Florian-Lup/Common-Tongue/README.md

 - If you encounter CORS issues during development, check your AWS API Gateway CORS settings
 - For OpenAI API issues, verify your API key and rate limits
 - For build errors, ensure all dependencies are properly installed and environment variables are set
+- If text processing seems stuck, check the AWS SQS queue and DynamoDB tables for processing status
+- For timeout issues, verify the Lambda function timeout settings match your processing needs

 ## License